Convert Text To Binary Code

 Understanding the Basics: Characters, Codes, and Binary

 To address this limitation, extended character encoding schemes like Unicode were developed.
-And unicode uses a variable number of bits to represent a vast range of characters from virtually every language.
+Which means unicode uses a variable number of bits to represent a vast range of characters from virtually every language.
 UTF-8, a widely used Unicode encoding, is particularly efficient because it uses only one byte for common ASCII characters and multiple bytes for less common characters.

 The Conversion Process: From Text to Binary and Back